knee-cola/dotnet-core-mvc-rest-api/README.md

 *Data Transfer Object* is a representation of model.

 In this project we're using `AutoMapper`, which does the mapping heavy lifting.

+### DTO Annotations
+Like model the Data Transfer Object properties can also be annotated.

+Here the annotations are used only by the de-serializer to validate the data received from the client (i.e. in CREATE operation).

+If the validation fails the server will return a *400 Bad Request* HTTP response.

 ## Database
 For this project to run we need an MS SQL Server.